BigIan1969/polari/chapter05.md

 Creating an inclusive environment requires recognizing and understanding the distinct needs and experiences of individuals with disabilities.
 It is always important to prioritize the use of person-first language, which places the person before their disability, and to be receptive to individual preferences and cultural nuances when communicating and referring to disabled individuals.

-As Polari continues to evolve and adapt, it is essential to embrace inclusive practices and foster an environment that respects the experiences and identities of all individuals, including those with disabilities.
+It is essential to embrace inclusive practices and foster an environment that respects the experiences and identities of all individuals, including those with disabilities.
 Language plays a powerful role in shaping perceptions and promoting inclusivity, and by being mindful of our words and actions, we can contribute to a more inclusive and supportive society for all.

 Polari and class
 ----------------